 For a list of all the service providers, see Supported service providers.

-Modifying the description and MTU
+Modify the description and MTU

-In the Google Cloud Console, go to the Cloud Interconnect VLAN attachments tab.
+In the Google Cloud console, go to the Cloud Interconnect VLAN attachments tab.

 Select the VLAN attachment to modify.